Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 # 3.4 -  MS Security Guide

-## 3.4.1 - Ensure 'Apply UAC restrictions to local accounts on network logons' is set to 'Enabled'
+## 3.4.1 - 'Apply UAC restrictions to local accounts on network logons' is set to 'Enabled'

 >[!NOTE]
 >This setting controls whether local accounts can be used for remote administration via